 Technology clusters allow policymakers to compare different technologies in terms of common parameters.
 This is important because it helps states allocate resources, offers a new means for addressing emerging technologies in collaborative ways, and ultimately contributes to more comprehensive cross-domain risk reduction.

 Ignoring the risks posed by emerging technologies could render the NPT irrelevant, but more importantly, it could increase the chance of nuclear weapon use.
 Cooperation on emerging technologies and nuclear risk reduction is necessary to reduce the likelihood and impact of a catastrophic nuclear exchange.

 Marina Favaro is a Consultant at the Centre for Science and Security Studies (CSSS) at King’s College London and a Research Fellow at the Institute for Peace Research and Security Policy (IFSH) at the University of Hamburg.
 Her research focuses on the impact of emerging technologies on arms control.
-From 2020 to 2021, Marina managed the Emerging Technologies research programme at the think tank BASIC.
-Before that, Marina worked as an Analyst at RAND Europe, where her research focused on space security, cybersecurity, defence innovation, and the impact of emerging technologies on society.
+From 2020 to 2021, Marina managed the Emerging Technologies research program at the think tank BASIC.
+Before that, Marina worked as an Analyst at RAND Europe, where her research focused on space security, cybersecurity, defense innovation, and the impact of emerging technologies on society.
 Marina conducts quantitative and qualitative research through a variety of methods, including futures and foresight methods (eg horizon scanning, STREAM, Delphi, and scenario development).
 She holds a Master’s degree in international relations and politics from the University of Cambridge.

 Image: RF Design/APLN